brentp/quicksect/README.rst

 It has a reasonable test-suite in tests/.
 And the doctests in this file can be run with

+UPDATE: James Taylor has incoporated this code back into bx-python (with his improvements
+        and compatibility changes)
+        get the code from `bitbucket <http://bitbucket.org/james_taylor/bx-python/>`__

 $ nosetests --with-doctest --doctest-extension=.rst README.rst